 Acute pain is the result of a specific cause such as a burn, cut or broken bone.
 It can also be the result of surgical pain and even muscle strains.
 Treating acute pain is therefore focused on treating the underlying issue.

 Treatment options can vary depending on the initial cause of your pain.
-For example, a small cut on your finger can often be treated with antibiotic ointment, whereas pain from a healed broken leg may be treated with a combination of pain medication and physical therapy.
+For example, antibiotic ointment can often treat a small cut on your finger, whereas a combination of pain medication and physical therapy heals a broken leg.

 Acute pain might be mild and only last for a moment, or it may be severe enough to last for weeks or months.
-Acute pain does not typically last more than six months and goes away once the underlying cause of pain has been treated or has healed.
+Acute pain does not typically last more than six months.
+Once the underlying cause of pain is treated, acute pain disappears.

-If acute pain is not properly addressed or treated, it could turn into chronic pain.
+Without proper attention or treatment, acute pain could turn into chronic pain.

 What is chronic pain?

 Chronic pain is ongoing pain that can last even after the original injury has healed.
-Pain is considered chronic if a person experiences pain for most days over the course of at least six months.
+Chronic pain is when a person experiences pain for most days over the course of at least three months.

-Chronic pain is often linked to conditions such as headaches, arthritis, cancer, back pain and fibromyalgia.
-In older adults, it can also be linked to diabetic neuropathy, peripheral vascular disease and coronary artery disease.
+Conditions such as headaches, arthritis, cancer, back pain and fibromyalgia link to chronic pain.
+In older adults, chronic pain may also link to diabetic neuropathy, peripheral vascular disease or coronary artery disease.
 However, there are people who experience chronic pain without any prior injuries or illnesses.

 Another reason dealing with chronic pain can be frustrating is that in addition to the pain itself, many people also experience a range of other side effects.
 This can include muscle tension, fatigue and loss of the ability to complete everyday tasks.
 Chronic pain can have psychological and emotional side effects as well and can lead to depression, anxiety and fear of re-injury.